 The cursor is placed immediately after the next occurrence in the current buffer of the string you specified.
 To search the buffer from the start, rather than the current point, check From Top and click Find Next.
 To search upwards, select Up in the Direction panel and click Find Next.
-To search again for a string that you previously searched for, select the string from the Find what list and click Find Next.
+To search again for a string that you previously searched for, select the string from the Find Wext.